mami-project/mplane-protocol/draft-trammell-mplane-protocol.md

 However, in the current revision of the protocol, envelopes are primarily intended to be used for three distinct purposes:

-- To group multiple capabilities together within a single message (e.g., all the capabilities a given component has).
+- To group multiple Capabilities together within a single message (e.g., all the Capabilities a given Component has).
-- To return multiple results for a single receipt or specification.
+- To return multiple Results for a single receipt or Specification.
-- To group multiple specifications into a single message.
+- To group multiple Specifications into a single message.

 ## Message Sections